DWTM: 2010s: The Magic's 30th Anniversary Celebration

-In January 2014, Mo Twister returns on his morning show Good Times with his new co-host Sam Oh (from its previous timeslot First Thing in the Morning while Good Times was under a 5-month suspension) and Filipino-Canadian internet sensation Mikey Bustos.
+In January 2014, Mo Twister returned on his morning show Good Times with his new co-host Sam Oh (from its previous timeslot First Thing in the Morning while Good Times was under a 5-month suspension) and Filipino-Canadian internet sensation Mikey Bustos.

 On May 31, 2014, the station brought back its Saturday night club timeslot with the debut of Saturday Night Takeover mixed by the country's popular club DJs such as Ace Ramos, Mars Miranda, Marc Marasigan, Deuce Manila, Katsy Lee, Travis Monsod, Ron Poe among others.

-After 27 year, Lovenotes returned on air last November 6, 2015.
+After 27 year, Lovenotes returned on air on November 6, 2015.
 On December 26, 2015, Saturday Slam aired for the last time.
 Super Hit Sunday, consists of mornings with the Junior Jocks to afternoons with selected weekend/fill-in DJs, extended to Saturdays, becoming Super Hit Weekend.

 On February 28, 2016, Magic celebrated its 30th anniversary with major changes in the programming.
 The station brought back its usual Sunday night slow jam program Sunday Slowdown, after a decade of being replaced by another re-titled program Slow Flow, and later, Nothing Noisy.
-It also shifted the timeframe of Friday Madness from the original 1980s to the current 1990s and 2000s.
+It also shifted the timeframe of Friday Madness from the original 1980s to the 1990s and 2000s.
 In November the same year, the station held its 30th anniversary concert featuring OPM icons Ely Buendia and Rico Blanco at Eastwood City.

 In July 2017, Delamar Arias from Monster RX 93.1 joined the station, Andi Manzano also returned and co-host the weekly family-oriented program The Mother Show along with Rikiflo.